-If your business offers shopping online, 2016 is the year to start seriously thinking about mobile commerce (m-commerce).
+If your business offers shopping online, it’s time to start seriously thinking about mobile commerce (m-commerce).
 Consumers are increasingly turning to the mobile web for consuming content, connecting on social networks, and most importantly, shopping.

 Two recent studies by Forrester Research/Shop.org and BI Intelligence highlighted where m-commerce stands and where it’s going in 2016.
 Read on for our round-up of the key takeaways, and what they mean for your business.